-- Influenza Vaccinations 14 pharmacies offered Influenza vaccinations in 2020/21.
-There are 2 pharmacies that do not currently provide the service these are located at Ammanford and Tycroes. - Emergency Supply of Medication 15 pharmacies offer the Emergency Supply of Medication Service There is 1 pharmacy that does not currently offer this service, this pharmacy is located in Ammanford. - Smoking Cessation Services (L2) 14 pharmacies offer L2 (supply of Nicotine Replacement Therapy (NRT)) There are 2 pharmacies that do not currently provide the service, these are located at Tycroes and Kidwelly. - Smoking Cessation (L3) 13 pharmacies offer L3 supply of NRT & counselling There are 3 pharmacies that do not currently provide the service, these are located at Ammanford, Llandybie and Tycroes. - Patient Sharps all 16 pharmacies in the locality provide this service
+- Influenza Vaccinations 14 pharmacies offer Influenza vaccinations - Emergency Supply of Medication 15 pharmacies offer the Emergency Supply of Medication Service - Smoking Cessation Services (L2) 11 pharmacies offer L2 (supply of NRT) - Smoking Cessation (L3) 13 pharmacies offer L3 supply of NRT & counselling - Patient Sharps all 16 pharmacies in the locality provide this service

-It is concluded that there is sufficient provision for the listed enhanced services to meet the likely current or future needs in the locality.
+It is concluded that there is currently sufficient provision for the listed enhanced services to meet the likely needs of residents in the locality.

-However, the Health Board will work with pharmacy contractors to improve on the provision of those services that are not currently available in all 16 pharmacies in the locality.
-Greater priority will be placed on areas where there is only 1 pharmacy serving a population and where that service is not available from a local GP practice or from another NHS provider.
-It is the Health Boards aim to have the best access possible for the listed Enhanced services.
+The Health Board will work with pharmacy contractors to improve on the provision of those services that are not currently available in all 16 pharmacies in the locality.